Getting started with Rockerbox Data Warehousing

 3. What data is in the tables?

-4. How do I join all the tables together?
+4. How do I join log level MTA and the Conversions data?

 5. How do I build a dashboard in Looker or Tableau?